Skip to main content

 Shoal Tent by Smithfly

 Why limit yourself to camping on terra firma?
 Water covers 70% of our planet, so why shouldn’t you be able to camp there too?
 Enter Shoal Tent.
 It’s billed as a world-first inflatable tent raft, in which “the world is your waterbed.”
 We’re not sure if this is solving a problem that nobody’s complained about, but the thought of camping on our favorite ponds and creeks feels like a boyhood fantasy fulfilled.
 Without traditional tent poles, the entire structure is inflatable.
-It takes just minutes to set up via the included manual foot pump but is spacious enough inside for a 6’3” camper.
-The floor features a sturdy, six-inch-thick, high-pressure construction that also doubles as an air mattress.
-Plus, there’s inherent adventure in the lack of an anchor, so you’re all but guaranteed to wake up miles from civilization, blissfully lost on the water.
+It takes just minutes to set up via the included manual foot pump but is spacious enough inside for a 6-foot 3-inch camper.
+The floor features a sturdy, 6-inch-thick, high-pressure construction that also doubles as a comfy camp air mattress.
+Plus, there’s an inherent adventure in the lack of an anchor, so you’re all but guaranteed to wake up miles from civilization, blissfully lost on the water.

 Cocoon Tree

-Unless you’re a masochist, you’re unlikely to pack the Cocoon Tree tent for a casual backcountry camping trip.
-But, we never said this list was going to be practical.
-As the name implies, this “tent” is more of a cocoon-like treehouse.
+Unless you’re a masochist, the Cocoon Tree is unlikely to be the sort of tent you pack for a casual backcountry camping trip.
+But we never said this list was going to be practical.
+As the name implies, this “tent” is more of a luxurious cocoon-like treehouse.
 The manufacturer even admits to a three-hour setup time, and that’s with three able-bodied people.
 But the payoff is an 8-foot-wide waterproof bubble large enough for a double bed and two tons worth of you and your friends.

 Read more